jao6693/ud-de-project3/README.md

 ## Design considerations

 The staging tables are relatively permissive and are used to transfer JSON content from S3 to SQL tables
 The fact and dimension tables require a bit more of attention

-The users table is now <b>time-dependent</b>, which allows to track changes on an account when upgrading/downgrading, for instance

-Also, in order to have analytic queries running without performance issues, `distkey` and `sortkey` have been positioned on fields of fact and dimension tables.
+In order to have analytic queries running without performance issues, `distkey` and `sortkey` have been positioned on fields of fact and dimension tables.

 The songs table is relatively large, and the `song_id` field is the one with <b>highest cardinality</b> in the data model.
 That's why a `distkey` has been positioned on this field in the fact table as well as in the songs dimension table.